Postdoctoral Research Fellowships

-In 2014-15, the Pembroke Center is awarding one-year residential postdoctoral fellowships to scholars from any field whose research relates to the theme of “Aesthetics and the Question of Beauty”.
+In 2016-17, the Pembroke Center is awarding one-year residential postdoctoral fellowships to scholars from any field whose research relates to the theme of "Anti-War!
+Theaters of War/Politics of Refusal".
 Fellows are required to participate weekly in the Pembroke Seminar, teach one undergraduate course, and pursue individual research.

 Questions should be directed to [email protected] or phone 401-863-2643.

 Complete applications must include:

-- Project statement of five typed pages plus representative bibliography
+- Project statement of five typed pages (double-spaced)

 - Curriculum vitae